 We try to keep shipping cost as low as possible.
 Shipping cost generally adds about 8% to the price of the order.

 We do accept checks, please call us to arrange.
 We do not ship COD.

 While we take all your credit card information at the point of sale, your charges are not applied until the cutting process begins.

-If you would like a sample, we ask that you purchase a single piece or small assembly.
-If the product meets the customer needs, then those pieces can be applied to a subsequent order.
+We do have small sample pieces available upon request at no charge.
+You may also purchase a single piece or small assembly if you want something larger.
+If the larger purchased product meets the customer needs, then those pieces can be applied to a subsequent order.
 If the customer is not satisfied, then the product may be returned for a full refund of the product price.
 The customer pays the shipping on any returns.

 The product is powder-coated in a matte white, similar to Benjamin Moore Super White.

 Sales tax is applied to the following states at the required state rate as follows: MA 6.25%, CT 6.35%, and RI 7%.

 We have a 45 degree solution.
 We recommend that you call or email us with those specific requirements to email@example.com.

 The clearance from the back of the OverBoards panels to the wall is 3”.
 If your heating element projects further than 3” from the wall, you may need to build out the wall around the heater.

 Yes, we ship to Canada.
 Shipping charges are quoted per order.